 – Nora Ephron

-Not only do we earn less, but we also work inside the home more.
-We have less access to capital for our business ideas.
+So let's get this straight.
+Not only do women earn less, work inside the home more, and have far less access to capital for their business ideas.

-And to top it off, the things we actually want to buy cost us more.
-It’s called ‘pink tax.’
-Yep, they have a name for it and everything.
+But to top it off, the things women actually want to buy cost them more.
+Wow.
+Just wow.
+And it’s called ‘pink tax.’
+They sure do have a name for it.

 Ladies, sisters, gosh do I see you.

 I see you working hard, really freaking hard, for your clients, your employer, your community.
 While your responsibilities at home grow and grow.
 The cooking, the cleaning.
 The virtual schooling.
 The caretaking.
 The shopping for food, supplies, gifts.
 All the things.

 “We try to convince ourselves that somehow doing it all is a badge of honor, but for many of us it is a necessity, and we have to be very careful to remember ourselves in the process.”